CityOfSolitude/libSAN/README.md

 # libSAN
-C++ Library for Short and Sparse ACSII encoded numbers.
+C++ Library for Short and Sparse ASCII encoded numbers.